 What Is the Best Part of the Great Loop?

-If you ask google this question, you will come up with many different answers.
 The Great Loop boat route takes you through 15 states and two Canadian provinces.

 If you ask 100 experienced Loopers, you will probably get 100 different answers.
 The Great Loop carries Loopers up the Atlantic seaboard, through historic canals, across the Great Lakes, and down the inland rivers to the Gulf of Mexico, and around Florida.